Ochan-LOKIDORMOI/Ml_summative_assignment_chatbot/README.md

 Once the application is running on gradio, enter queries in the terminal or web interface:

-- **ealthcare Example:** "What are the side effects of the COVID-19 vaccine?"
+- **Healthcare Example:** "What are the side effects of the COVID-19 vaccine?"

 - **Finance Example:** "How do I check my account balance?"